Violence erupts on campuses as protesters and counter-protesters clash over the war in Gaza - KESQ

 Brown University reached an agreement Tuesday with protesters on its Rhode Island campus.
 Demonstrators closed their encampment after administrators agreed to consider a vote to divest from Israel in October — apparently the first U.S. college to agree to such a demand.

-Meanwhile, protest encampments were cleared by the police, resulting in arrests, or closed up voluntarily at schools from Flagstaff, Arizona, to New Orleans.
+Meanwhile, protest encampments were cleared by the police, resulting in arrests, or closed up voluntarily at schools across the U.S., including Fordham University in New York, Portland State in Oregon, Northern Arizona University in Flagstaff, Arizona and Tulane University in New Orleans.

 Israel and its supporters have branded the university protests antisemitic, while Israel’s critics say it uses those allegations to silence opposition.
 Although some protesters have been caught on camera making antisemitic remarks or violent threats, organizers of the protests, some of whom are Jewish, say it is a peaceful movement aimed at defending Palestinian rights and protesting the war.